 Sangharakshita and his teaching

-Sangharakshita is a unique figure in the Buddhist world.
+Sangharakshita was a unique figure in the Buddhist world.
 For 20 years he lived in India, where he was ordained and studied with a range of Buddhist teachers.
-Inspired by all major aspects of Buddhism, he has since written and lectured prolifically both in the West and the East.
-In the light of modern scholarship and his own spiritual experience, he has brought out and emphasised the core teachings that underlie and unify the Buddhist tradition as a whole.
+Inspired by all major aspects of Buddhism, he wrote and lectured prolifically both in the West and the East.
+In the light of modern scholarship and his own spiritual experience, he brought out and emphasised the core teachings that underlie and unify the Buddhist tradition as a whole.
 In founding the Friends of the Western Buddhist Order (now known as the Triratna Buddhist Community) in 1967, he sought to clarify the essentials and outline ways of practice that are spiritually alive and relevant to the 21st century.

 Read and listen to talks and seminars by Sangharakshita | Read free eBooks by Sangharakshita, and all of his published books

 View the Clear Vision archives of films and images of Sangharakshita, and the early years of the FWBO from Lights In The Sky | Read interviews and articles by Sangharakshita